Vrroom, they say.

 Nothing you haven’t seen before (cheers to uvlist.net for the screenshot)

 Remember Space Harrier‘s Master System port?
 The game pushed the console to its limits, which is a polite way of saying it looked and played like crap compared to its arcade brother.
 Both the arcade versions of Space Harrier and Enduro Racer ran off of “Super Scaler” technology built specifically for the arcades.
-This means that any Master System ports from “Super Scaler” games have to get creative or risk being crap.
+To bring these games to the Master System, Sega’s programmers had to get creative or risk them looking/playing poorly.
 Thankfully, for the Enduro Racer port, Sega got creative.
 They wisely changed the look of the entire game and added features that gave the game reasonable depth.
 The changes worked in Sega’s favor.
 Enduro Racer plays like an arcade experience tailored for the console rather than a half-working port.

 There’s no need for that bubblegum ensemble, Mr. Racer.